crazycooky77/lego_collection/README.md

 <img src='static/images/readme/lucid.webp' alt='Lucidchart image'>

 #### Wireframes
 Wireframes were used to plan out the pages for the site.
+Minor styling adjustments were made, based on user feedback, such as putting at the nav bar above the site header.

 ##### Homepage
 Logged in: